 >>

-The rapture >> Appearance of Christ – This verse gives reference to the Rapture,
+The Rapture >> Appearance of Christ – This verse gives reference to the Rapture,

 our blessed hope.
 Unbelievers throughout the generations have mocked